custom built wheels

 Building Wheels In-House to Control All Aspects and Reduce Lead Times

-Since we have started manufacturing in-house, including CNC machining, finishing and assembling, we can control all aspects of the product.
+Since we have started manufacturing in-house, we can control all aspects of the product.
 Some people don’t think this is important, but it is vital to our business.
 If there is a rush on set, a couple of the guys can stay late and expedite the shipment.
 If there is a problem or UPS loses a wheel, we can quickly make a new one.
 If the finish didn’t come out perfect or has a blemish, we can quickly strip it and redo it.

 Industry standard lead times are around 6-8 weeks.
 WCI lead times are roughly 2-4 weeks, with rush options available as well.
 We’ve done a few sets recently with wheel specs confirmed, and (Raul Estrada lead time) was completed in 2 weeks.